SkytAsul/DeformableSimulation/README.md

 ```

 # How to use
+## CoppeliaSim simulation
 1. Open the [scene](<assets/CoppeliaSim scene.ttt>) in CoppeliaSim.
 1. Open the WEART Middleware and connect your TouchDIVER.
+1. Change the options in [`simulator.py`](simulator.py) so they match your setup.
 1. Launch the [`simulator.py`](simulator.py) python file.

+## MuJoCo simulation
+1. Open the WEART Middleware and connect your TouchDIVERs.
+1. Connect your VR device and launch the runtime program (Meta Quest Link for instance).
+1. Change the options in [`simulator.py`](simulator.py) so they match your setup.
+1. Launch the [`simulator.py`](simulator.py) python file.

 # Platforms
-The project is currently written in pure Python code and depends on platform-independent libraries.
-It is therefore cross-platform.
+The project is currently written in pure Python code and depends on cross-platform libraries.
+It is therefore also cross-platform.
 However, to use a TouchDIVER, the *WEART Middleware* must be opened and this software is Windows-only.
 There is fortunately a workaround in the following section.

 ## Use on non-Windows platforms